Abraham Hirsch Eisenstadt: Biography

+In 1836, he was chosen to serve as the rabbi of Bristovitz in the Grodno district.
+From there, he went on to serve as the rabbi of Autian in the Kovno region.

+In the winter of 5628, he traveled to Königsberg on the Baltic coast for medical treatment.
+He died there on the 3rd of Elul that same year (1868).

+He was buried there, between Rabbi Yehuda Ashkenazi of Tykocin, author of Be’er Heitev, and Rabbi Yaakov Tzvi Mecklenburg, author of HaKetav VeHaKabbalah.

 Works

 He began at an early age to write his important work, Pitchei Teshuvah (פתחי תשובה), which is the most popular and useful index to the responsa and decisions of later authorities on the subjects treated in the Shulchan Aruch.
 Eisenstadt's great merit consists in having collected all the material given in the works of his predecessors, and in having added to it an almost complete collection of references to responsa of all the later eminent rabbis.

-Of lesser value are the novellae which Eisenstadt added to Pitchei Teshuvah under the title Nachalat Tzvi.
+Also of value are the novellae which Eisenstadt added to Pitchei Teshuvah under the title Nachalat Tzvi.
 The part of Pitchei Teshuvah on Yoreh De'ah was published at Vilna in 1836 (republished Jitomir, 1840, and Lemberg, 1858); that on Even haEzer, in 1862; and, after the author's death, that on Ḥoshen Mishpaṭ, in Lemberg, 1876 (republished in Vilna, 1896).

 Eisenstadt is also the author of a commentary on the Seder Gittin veHalitzah, by Michael ben Joseph of Cracow, Vilna, 1863, 2d ed.
 1896.